badrdjemoui/badrdjemoui/README.md

 - 👋 Hi, I’m badr djemoui
 - 👀 I’m interested in sciences of computer
-- 🌱 I’m currently learning difrence between programming languages
+- 🌱 I’m currently learning c# programming language
-- 💞️ I’m looking to collaborate on sciences of computer projects
+- 💞️ I’m looking to collaborate on sciences of computer projects like a freelance job
-- 📫 How to reach me :https://www.linkedin.com/in/badr-djemoui-10469a14a/
+- 📫 How to reach me :https://www.linkedin.com/in/badr-djemoui-10469a14a/ or badrdjemoui@gmail.com

 <!---
 badrdjemoui/badrdjemoui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.